tapis-project/tms_keycmd/README.md

 Note also that *SSHD* requires that the *AuthorizedKeysCommand* be owned by ``root`` and not writable by group or others.

+### Note on shared library compatibility

+Please note that it may be necessary to build the *tms_keycmd* binary on the target host.
+Building on the target host should ensure that all required shared libraries are available and compatible.

 ## Configuration of tms_keycmd

 The program reads its settings from the configuration file ``tms_keycmd.toml``.